Inside Alhambra Bracelet

 - photogenic

-- and visually expressive
+- visually expressive

-- Motifs often span the full width of the wrist
+- motifs often span the full width of the wrist

-- The bracelet can read more like a decorative band than a line accent
+- the bracelet can read more like a decorative band than a line accent

-- Wrist length may appear visually shortened
+- wrist length may appear visually shortened

 For me personally, the 5-motif bracelet was never the most harmonious choice — despite its undeniable beauty.